vgonisanz/cmake-pandocology-sample/README.md

 ## Instructions

-All md document in markdown ar in doc folders.
+All md document in markdown format in doc folders.
 All images are in img folder.
 For each project.

 ### Test sample doc